harryt04/voice-bridge/README.md

 ### Self-hosting your own instance

 1. Supply values for the environment variables.
-A sample file can be found in `.env.example`.
+A sample file can be found in `.env.sample`.
 1. That's it.
 Depnding on your hosting provider, you the next steps vary wildly.
 I choose to host this on [Coolify](https://coolify.io/docs), which is a self-hosted version of Vercel, basically.